 Skip to content

-The Chronic conditions program focuses on diabetes, cardiovascular and renal disease, but takes a holistic approach to health and is closely linked to other cooperative research centres for Indigenous health research programs.
+The Chronic conditions program focuses on diabetes, cardiovascular and renal disease, but takes a holistic approach to health and is closely linked to other cooperative research centres for Aboriginal health research programs.
 The program will use an integrated approach to bring together community, industry and research stakeholders to share ideas, questions, skills and resources; to incorporate research-transfer activities; and to support capacity development at the community level, as well as among the workforce and in the research world.

 Research priorities identified in 2006 led to the development of four main projects under this program: